Las Vegas Raiders vs. New York Giants NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Home and road insights

-- At home this season, New York has one win against the spread and is 1-3 overall.
+- New York has one win against the spread, and is 1-3 overall, at home this year.

-- In four home games this year, New York has not hit the over.
+- New York has not gone over the total in four home games this year.

 - Away from home, Las Vegas has two wins against the spread and is 2-1 overall.

-- In three away games this year, Las Vegas has hit the over once.
+- This year, in three away games, Las Vegas has hit the over once.

 Powered by Data Skrive.